serhiiprokhorov/neutrino/README.md

 neutrino project (exercise in process monitoring)

 ## Why?
-This project is a part of remote process monitoring system, which will be implemented some day %).
 Somewhere in a universe a system exists with only purpose to monitor remote processes.
 System includes:
 * PRODUCER, a process to monitor, produces a series of small messages (neutrinos) as it runs through its lifecycle